lkodinsson/MARS/Basic/PHB.md

 Maneuvers are special abilities acquired by advancing combat skills.
 Each combat skill has access to different maneuvers.

+### Acquiring Maneuvers

 Whenever you become trained in a new combat skill, you acquire a maneuver from that specialization.
-You gain additional maneuvers for every two rank advancements beyond that in the same skill.
+These specializations match the combat skills.
+You gain additional maneuvers for every two rank advancements beyond the first rank in the same skill.
 Maneuvers cost stamina and can only be used once each round.
 Any characters that start with combat skills also start with maneuvers based on their advancement in that skill.
-Maneuvers gained from advancing one combat skill can be used by your other combat skills, so long as they could normally also be learned by it.
+Maneuvers gained from advancing one combat skill can be used by your other combat skills, so long as they could also be learned by that skill.

 For example: You advanced your Unarmed skill and learned Heavy Strike.
 Since you are also trained in Martial, you can also use Heavy Strike with the Martial skill.

+Click [here](/Basic/Maneuvers.md) for the list of universal maneuvers.
+Click [here](/Fantasy/Maneuvers.md) for the list of fantasy maneuvers.

+Maneuvers also have a listed type, which can be one of: *offensive*, *defensive*, or *tactical*.
+These types mostly serve as categorization, but other abilities may refer to the specific use of these types of maneuvers.

+Typically offensive maneuvers perform attacks, defensive maneuvers can be used to defend yourself or others, and tactical maneuvers provide other forms of actions.

+### Performing Maneuvers

 When you perform a maneuver on a target it may have a chance for the target to resist the effects of that maneuver.
 They will roll the skill or stat listed to make an opposed check against your attack roll.
 If the attacker grazes against the resist, the effects are applied at half duration (if any, rounded down).
 Otherwise it is simply considered a failure instead, and the defender suffers no effects.
 Any attacks are still made on the target even if they resist the effects of the maneuver.

-For example: You perform a Crippling Strike against a target and it grazes.
-This is still considered a hit (even though it only deals half damage), and the target rolls to resist.
-If your maneuver's roll is a 12 and the defender's resist is a 14, the maneuver grazed against their resist.
+For example: You perform a Crippling Strike against a target.
+First you make an attack, then if the attack hits or grazes, the target rolls to resist.
+If your maneuver's roll to hit is a 12 and the defender's resist is a 14, the maneuver grazed against their resist.
 Crippling Strike's effects only lasts 1 round instead of 2.

+### Improvising Maneuvers

-Although maneuvers must be learned in order to use normally, you can improvise maneuvers.
-To do so you must be trained in the skill required to learn it, but not have the maneuver itself learned.
+Although maneuvers must normally be learned in order to use, you can improvise maneuvers.
+To do so, you must be at least trained in the skill required to learn it, but not have the maneuver itself learned.
 If you do improvise a maneuver, you make all skill checks and attack rolls specified in that maneuver with a -2 penalty (not including damage rolls), and the stamina cost is increased by 1.
 If that maneuver is a swift action, it becomes a standard action instead.

 For example: You are trained in Finesse but aren't trained in the Feint maneuver.
 You attempt to improvise the maneuver, taking a -2 penalty on your charisma check to perform the maneuver.

-Click [here](/Basic/Maneuvers.md) for the list of universal maneuvers.
-Click [here](/Fantasy/Maneuvers.md) for the list of fantasy maneuvers.

 # Resting